opencog/opencog/opencog/analysis/README.md

 predicates.
 We are interested, perhaps, not just in `WordNode`'s but in relations between, say, `ConceptNodes` and `ContextLink`s.

+The count can be stored anywhere, as the `'pair-count` method is used to obtain it.
+In most cases, it is simply stored in a CountTruthValue attached to the EvaluationLink.
+It's doesn't have to be, it could be placed elsewhere.

 Generic Programming
 -------------------
 In order to perform some sort of generic analysis of the correlation